shira-shin/ranking-app-a/README.md

 npm run dev
 ```
 Run these commands from the `web` directory so that Next.js can read the environment variables located there.
-The `.env.local` file is git-ignored, so copy `web/.env.local.example` to `web/.env.local` and replace the `dummy_*` values with your actual Firebase credentials before starting the dev server.
+The `.env.local` file is git-ignored, so copy `web/.env.local.example` to
+`web/.env.local` and replace the `dummy_*` values with your actual Firebase
-If any of the Firebase variables are missing, the frontend logs a message like
+credentials before starting the dev server.
+If any of the Firebase variables are
+missing, the frontend logs a message like `Firebase disabled: missing env vars
-`Firebase disabled: missing env vars (apiKey, authDomain)`.
-Use this hint to
+(apiKey, authDomain)`.
+Use this hint to verify that all keys are loaded
-verify that all keys are loaded correctly when troubleshooting login issues.
+correctly when troubleshooting login issues.
+When this warning persists:

+- Confirm that `.env.local` lives in the `web` directory.
+- Ensure there are **no quotes or trailing spaces** around the values.
+- Restart `npm run dev` after editing the file so Next.js reloads the
+  environment.
 The `web` directory uses TypeScript with a standard `tsconfig.json` configured for Next.js.
 Run `npm run build` to
 compile the project for production or use `npx tsc --noEmit` to perform a type
 check only.